LaunchCodeEducation/intro-to-programming-csharp/src/chapters/strings/encoding-characters.rst

 .. index::
    single: ASCII; table

-ASCII maps ``a`` to 97, ``b`` to 98, and so on for lowercase letters, with ``z`` mapping to 122.
+Using the Dec, or decimal column, ASCII maps ``a`` to 97, ``b`` to 98, and so on for lowercase letters, with ``z`` mapping to 122.
 Uppercase letters map to the values 65 through 90.
 The other integers between 0 and 127 represent symbols, punctuation, and other assorted odd characters.
 This scheme is called the **ASCII table**, and rather than replicate it here, we refer you to an `excellent one online <https://www.ascii-code.com/>`_.

 In summary, strings are stored in a computer using the following process: